WSWUP/cloud-free-scene-counts/PYTHON.md

 #### Installing/Updating Python Modules

-The Pandas module needed for these scripts is installed by default with Anaconda but additional modules can be installed or updated using "conda".
-For example to install the pandas module, enter the following in a command prompt or terminal window:
+The Requests and Pandas modules needed for these scripts are installed by default with Anaconda, but additional modules can be installed or updated using "conda".
+For example to install the pandas and requests modules, enter the following in a command prompt or terminal window:

 ```
-conda install pandas
+conda install pandas requests
 ```

-To update the pandas module to the latest version, enter the following in a command prompt or terminal window:
+To update the pandas and requests module to the latest version, enter the following in a command prompt or terminal window:

 ```
-conda update pandas
+conda update pandas requests
 ```

 ## Running the Python Scripts